microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/WindowsUpdates/docs/v1.0-beta/New-MgWindowsUpdatesResourceConnection.md

 # New-MgWindowsUpdatesResourceConnection

 ## SYNOPSIS
-Create a new operationalInsightsConnection object.
+Create new navigation property to resourceConnections for admin

 ## SYNTAX